 Fr.
 Vart continued studying English at the Framingham State University, and took courses in Pastoral English at Merrimack College in North Andover, MA.
 He completed the Clinical Pastoral Education (CPE) program at Holy Family Hospital in Methuen, MA.

 Fr.
 Vart and his wife Yn.
 Lusine have been married since 2009.
-In August 2010, they were blessed with two daughters.
+They were blessed with two daughters.